LukeQCJ/javaLearnningNote/bigData/zookeeper/第11节 Zookeeper源码解析.md

                         throw e;
                     }
                     List<Txn> txns = new ArrayList<Txn>();
-                    //Each op in a multi-op must have the same zxid! long zxid = zks.getNextZxid();
+                    // Each op in a multi-op must have the same zxid! long zxid = zks.getNextZxid();
                     KeeperException ke = null;
-                    //Store off current pending change records in case we need to rollback Map<String, ChangeRecord> pendingChanges =
+                    // Store off current pending change records in case we need to rollback Map<String, ChangeRecord> pendingChanges =
                             getPendingChanges(multiRequest);
                     for (Op op : multiRequest) {